Paint comes in so many colors that it can be hard to pick the right one. Eliminate the confusion with these simple tips for choosing paint colors.

 The easiest way to tell if a paint color will go with your room color scheme is to compare them directly to your inspiration.

-Put your paint chips on top of your color inspiration, right next to the color you’re trying to match.
+Put your paint chips on top of the fabric, picture or whatever you are trying to match.
+Then compare the colors.
 There is usually at least one or two that are obviously the wrong color.

 Remove those ones from your collection of paint chips.